core-wg/resource-directory/point-to-point-responses.md

 exposed to just any lookup client).

-The WG discussion of this did, however, lead to a point added to the security considerations about the RD's choice of what to put in there (change in https://github.com/core-wg/resource-directory/pull/267 @@@merge).
+The WG discussion of this did, however, lead to a point added to the security considerations about the RD's choice of what to put in there (change in https://github.com/core-wg/resource-directory/pull/267).

 <!--
 CB: but information disclosure problem -> bycatch section